 No, only 80% of them.
 Which means you would have to drive very fast to equal the losses of stop-and-go driving.

-> According to this, the tesla regenerative braking is just as efficient as the motor is at acceleration.
+According to this, the tesla regenerative braking is just as efficient as the motor is at acceleration.
+Result: up to 64% of the original battery energy returned to the battery.

 That's true but misleading.
 If the motor's combined electrical and mechanical losses cause only 64% of the battery's energy to propel the car forward, then by that reasoning, only 64% of the braking energy is made available for charging.